 All panforte starts with a base of sugar and honey, but the fruits and nuts vary with the recipe.
 The two main types of panforte are panforte Margherita, which is lighter and usually contains candied citrus, and panforte nero, which has added cocoa and spices, and which usually incorporates more dried fruits like figs and raisins.

-My recipe, adapted from Carol Field’s the Italian Baker, keeps it fairly simple, with only two types of candied fruits (candied orange peel and candied melon) and whole toasted nuts (hazelnuts and almonds).
+My Italian fruit cake recipe, adapted from Carol Field’s the Italian Baker, keeps it fairly simple, with only two types of candied fruits (candied orange peel and candied melon) and whole toasted nuts (hazelnuts and almonds).
 The key to making panforte is not to overcook it – what starts with a delightfully chewy confection becomes a rock if the sugar is overcooked.
 It should be sliced thinly and served after dinner, traditionally with coffee or Italian dessert wine, but I personally can’t resist snacking on it at all hours.